Bondei

 - Discipline And Behavior

-- Discipline is community-based, with a focus on teaching respect and responsibility through example and storytelling.
+- Discipline is community-oriented, focusing on teaching children respect and responsibility through example and guidance.

 - Authority Attitudes

-- Respect for elders and community leaders is paramount, with decisions often made collectively.
+- Elders and community leaders are respected authorities, with decisions often made collectively.

 - Etiquette And Customs